MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/extsfns/nc-extsfns-ext_analysis_plugin.md

 <b>S_FALSE</b> – No changes were made.

-<b>E_*</b> - An error occurred. !analyze will report the error via Key/Value using a Key string of “Plugin.Exception.<Phase>.<DLL>” and Value string of the HRESULT in “0x%08x” format.
+<b>E_*</b> - An error occurred. !analyze will report the error via Key/Value using a Key string of `Plugin.Exception."Phase"."DLL"` and Value string of the HRESULT in “0x%08x” format.